codingatmorning/projects/KDBVH_TREE/README.md

-## Description - implementation of KDBVH-Tree
+## Description - Implementation of KDBVH-Tree

 - It stores objects in a Bounding Volume in N dimensions (x,y,z,w,...)